Matthew Walter, genetics. Sponsored by Medical Oncology Grand Rounds. Medical Campus, Mid-Campus Center, 11th floor, Main Conf. Room.

 The Office of Sustainability and Human Resources Dept. are excited to announce a new Community Supported Agriculture (CSA) program partnership with Local Farmer CSA.
 WashU staff, faculty and students at the West, North and Danforth campuses are invited to sign up as a CSA member and receive a weekly or biweekly Crop Box filled with locally grown produce, fruit, etc., from 4 to 6 p.m.
 West Campus, 7509 Forsyth, back parking lot (inside the parking garage if inclement weather).

 Open to all WUSTL faculty, staff and graduate students.
 Come see what Toastmasters is all about!
 This friendly public speaking club is a great place to develop your presentation and leadership skills, as well make new friends from across Wash U’s campus.
-LOCATION – During Spring 2017 semester, we will be in Duncker Hall, Room 101.
+NEW SUMMER LOCATION – From May 17 to Aug.
+9 – Umrath Hall, Room 140.

 About this calendar